proudh/ismp-1/backend/docs/api-endpoints.md

 * Query: use this for searches.
 It will search the contents of the title and body for your query string.
 Supports partial word matching.

+* Author: since a blogpostcontent is associated with only one blogpost, filter by the id of the author of the blogpost.
+This is just for convenience since author is technically a field in blogpost.

 POST - creates a new blogpostcontent.
 Use this when creating a post for the first time.

 <ins>Required fields</ins>: